nXtRender / AccuRender / IRender nXt

-The AccuRender Engine developed by McNeel Associates and Roy Hirshkowitz back in 1991 and is the only add-on rendering engine for AutoCAD which integrates its rendering settings and renderings directly into AutoCAD.
+The AccuRender Engine was developed by McNeel Associates and Roy Hirshkowitz in 1991 and was at that time the only add-on rendering engine for AutoCAD which integrated its rendering settings and renderings directly into AutoCAD.

 Since its initial release, AccuRender has gone through several major releases and is now branded as nXtRender. nXtRender technology generates high quality, photorealistic images via an easy-to-use interface. nXtRender is incorporated into SketchUp (called IRender nXt), Revit, and AutoCAD by Render Plus Software.
 While the AccuRender name is no longer used, many industry veterans continue to refer to the software by this name given its proven ability to generate quality images, fast.

 Render Plus Software LLC

 Render Plus Software has a 30+ year history in developing 3D CAD and visualization solutions.
 The company was founded in 1987 as ARITEK, a spin-off from ARRIS CAD System.
 ARRIS was founded in 1979 as Sigma Design Ltd and developed SigmaGraphics.
 ARITEK developed more than a dozen add-on applications for ARRIS including Sculptor’s Workshop (creating 3D objects) and Render Plus (Ray Trace Rendering).